michaeldorner/michaeldorner.de/content/about-me/index.md

 ## The Consultant

 Not everything is research.
-I work as a software engineering consultant at [Capraro Dorner](https://www.caprarodorner.de), a consulting company I co-founded with my dear colleague [Maximilian Capraro](https://www.capraro.net).
+Not everything requires one to set out for new knowledge.
+Some problems, although sometimes very complex and troublesome, require the hands-on and practical application of existing knowledge.
+On such problems, I work as a software engineering consultant at <span style="white-space: nowrap">[Capraro Dorner](https://www.caprarodorner.de)</span>, a consulting company I co-founded with my dear colleague [Maximilian Capraro](https://www.capraro.net).
 We offer tailor-made consulting services around open source and inner source for companies.

 Learn more about our services at [www.caprarodorner.de](https://www.caprarodorner.de).